WenvyG/ASRock-B460M-ITX-ac-Hackintosh/README-EN.md

 ## What not woks

 - This EFI may have many shortcomings.
 So if you have any Questions or Suggestions for improvement, please discuss with me in the [Issues](https://github.com/WenvyG/Lenovo-ideapad-110-15IKB-Hackintosh/issues) and [Pull requests](https://github.com/WenvyG/ASRock-B460M-ITX-ac-Hackintosh/pulls).
-I hope you and I can make it more and more perfect.
+I hope you and I can make it more and more perfect😊😊😊😊😊.

 ## Credits